-A hundred black roses were lined up in a hundred glass vases underneath the large window, displaying a cascading and snowy world which clashed with one hundred shadowed, petalled silhouettes.
-Each thorn, save one, had been meticulously sliced off the dyed stems.
+A hundred black roses were lined up in a hundred glass vases underneath the large window, displaying a cascading and snowy world that clashed with one hundred shadowed, petalled silhouettes.
+Each thorn, save one, had been meticulously sliced off each of the dyed stems.
 She knew he did that by hand for her, to remind her that the dark ones were like these flowers.
 Singular, lovely, dangerous.
-How many nights had their trainings ended with that harsh reminder, a haunting and longing whisper he breathed into her hair.
+How many nights had their trainings ended with that harsh reminder, a haunting and longing whisper breathed into her hair.

 Thank you Disney for yet another line to live by.
 You have to admit, that line from Cinderella is lovely.
 What have I learned about kindness lately?
 Here’s one secret.
 Nothing you could wear (sorry insta’, still love you though) will ever be as lovely to the world and those around you as the beautiful simplicity of a kind act.
 Continue reading “Have courage and be kind, she said.”